KVFS-LP

-KVFS-LP is a low-powered radio station in Spokane, Washington.
+KVFS-LP (100.3 FM) is a low-powered radio station in Spokane, Washington.

 Originally launched as KYRS-LP, the station was the fourth community radio barnraising of the Prometheus Radio Project, with original owner Thin Air Community Radio.
 Thin Air Community Radio sold KYRS-LP to new owners as a condition of being issued a license for full-power station KYRS.